Myks92/php-value-objects/README.md

 Simple value objects represent a simple value, like an email.
 Complex value objects represent complex values, that, in order to really represent a value, need more than one value, like a price that needs an amount and a currency to be understandable and have a sense.

-PHP supports only two value object: the [`DateTime`](https://www.php.net/manual/en/class.datetime.php) object and [`DateTimeImmutable`](https://www.php.net/manual/ru/class.datetimeimmutable.php) object.
+PHP supports several value object e.g.: the [`DateTime`](https://www.php.net/manual/en/class.datetime.php) object and [`DateTimeImmutable`](https://www.php.net/manual/ru/class.datetimeimmutable.php) object.

 This library gives support for other kind of values.